-From June to December 2009, NAWCWD conducted three launches from SNI on three different nights.
+From June 2009 to June 2010, NAWCWD conducted four launches from SNI on four different nights.
 Launches occurred from the 807 Launch Complex located near the beach on the west coast of SNI.
 An acoustic and visual monitoring program took place during these launches to assess the effects of the operations on pinniped species on the island.
-Monitoring procedures were consistent with those during previous launches during 2001-2008 (Holst et al. 2008).
-Monitoring procedures and results of the acoustic and visual monitoring for June-December 2009 are described in Chapters 2 and 3.
+Monitoring procedures were consistent with those for previous launches during 2001-2008 (Holst et al. 2008).
+Monitoring procedures and results of the acoustic and visual monitoring for June 2009-June 2010 are described in Chapters 2 and 3.